View related sites

 Maria is keen to keep up to date with teaching ideas but is unsure where to start.
 One of her colleagues has mentioned teaching journals, so she’s planning to look online to find out how she could use these to help her with her classes.

 She hasn’t had the opportunity to attend many seminars or conferences yet, because it is difficult to rearrange her teaching schedule, but she’d like to in the future.
 The head of English has suggested she works towards some TKT (Teaching Knowledge Test) modules and she is going to look into this.

 Achieve a qualification

-Craig is studying for the Young Learner Extension to CELTA as he is about to take on some young learners classes at his language centre.
-He is keen to improve his teaching skills and has asked some of his colleagues to sit in on his lessons to give him feedback.
+Craig is studied for the Young Learner Extension to CELTA (now discontinued) as he was about to take on some young learners classes at his language centre.
+He was keen to improve his teaching skills and has asked some of his colleagues to sit in on his lessons to give him feedback.

-He keeps a teaching journal to note down which of his ideas work particularly well in the classroom and enjoys sharing teaching ideas with his colleagues.
-Doing the Young Learner Extension to CELTA has introduced him to a group of local teachers who he meets up with socially to exchange ideas on coursework.
-He is hoping to run some young learner workshops for other teachers at his language centre once he’s got his qualification.
+He kept a teaching journal to note down which of his ideas worked particularly well in the classroom and enjoyed sharing teaching ideas with his colleagues.
+Doing the Young Learner Extension to CELTA introduced him to a group of local teachers who he meets up with socially to exchange ideas on coursework.
+He is hoping to run some young learner workshops for other teachers at his language centre.